Skip to main content

 *CHEM 115 requires a strong background in high school math and chemistry

 Optometry Admission Test (OAT): This standardized exam is required for admission to all optometry schools.
 The exam consists of 4 parts: Survey of the Natural Sciences (Biology, General Chemistry, and Organic Chemistry), Reading Comprehension, Physics, and Quantitative Reasoning.
 It is often taken in the spring semester or summer following the junior year.
-Go to: www.opted.org for more information on the OAT.
+For more information on the OAT, visit https://oat.ada.org/

 Non-Academic Considerations: Applicants must obtain experience with a practicing optometrist.
 Seek out health-related experiences, job shadowing and volunteering opportunities early!